SilverBlog/silverblog/readme/en-US.md

 * No database design.
 * With a static page generation module comparable to Hexo, you can run on Github Page with only one line of commands.
 * Native support for Linux can be deployed on any platform through Docker.
-* Have an Android client.
-* Have a web client.
+* Has Android, IOS, WEB client.
-* Developing an IOS client
+* Full GitHub Flavored Markdown support

 ## how to install